Center for Advancing Law and Technology Responsibly

 ALTeR bridges law, business, and sustainable innovation to design inclusive, forward-thinking legal and policy frameworks, create bridges and “translations” between lawyers and technologists to protect our rights, and empower future leaders to drive responsible and sustainable technological growth.

-Center Director, Professor Alexandra Andhov
+Center Co-Director, Professor Alexandra Andhov

 “Technology shapes our future, but humanity must shape our technology.”